 “Low hanging fruit” (also known as “long-tail” keywords) refers to very specific keyword phrases that have very little competition.
 These are phrases that include 2,3, and maybe even 5 keywords that don’t bring a lot of traffic, but when it does, it helps convert more visitors into buyers.

-Review the Competition
+Review your Competition

 For quick keyword research, use Google to search for keywords you want your website to be listed for.
 Then review each of the top listed entries; page titles, descriptions, and URLs.
 Next, visit each site and closely look at the page structure and how wording usage.
 For one more tip, reveal the page coding and look directly at the meta tags they’re using.
 And please, do not steal your competitors keywords.
 Most especially, do not steal, swipe, copy, or “borrow” the text on their pages.
 In addition to being copyright theft, it’s just wrong.